FlorentCLMichel/dot_product_examples/README.md

 ## Make commands

-The `Makefile` provide the following commands, which can be run with `make`:
+The `Makefile` provides the following commands, which can be run with `make`:

 * **`rust_tests`**: run the Rust unit tests
 * **`rust_benchs`**: run the Rust benchmarks